GoogleChrome/developer.chrome.com/site/en/docs/webstore/metrics/index.md

 {% Aside %}

-The **Weekly Users** stats only captures installations; it doesn't monitor whether users are active or not.
+The **Users** stats only captures installations; it doesn't monitor whether users are active or not.

 {% endAside %}